is geographically nimble and able to coordinate exceptional field personnel for each project

 Dr. Sherry Kerr Senior Research Associate Dr. Kerr provides professional development, leads seminars, conducts university master classes and works closely with schools to integrate arts across the curriculum.
 She applies current research on the adolescent brain to dynamic arts-infused learning strategies that engage diverse learners, even the most reluctant.
 She has taught integrated arts classes at Harvard University, New York University, Brock University (Canada), Cal State University, Louisiana State University and graduate courses at Centenary College.
 She has worked with hundreds of teachers in over fifty schools from Los Angeles to New York, New Orleans to Michigan, graduate level to grammar school.
 Dr. Kerr served as an instructional consultant for the Annenberg Metropolitan Project, Teach for America, Sylvan Learning Systems, Advanced School Management Program UCLA, The Galef Institute, Los Angeles Educational Partnership, LEARN Reform Initiative of California, Canter Associates, and the Arts Branch of Los Angeles Unified School District.
 She was a classroom teacher in New York City, Los Angeles, New Orleans and a teaching artist for Los Angeles Unified School District.
 Sherry received her Ed.D. from the University of California Los Angeles and her B.S. from Louisiana State University.
 She received pre- and post-graduate arts and drama instruction at University of Central England, Oxford University, London Regents College and the London Shakespearean Studio.

-Rebecca Catterall, MAT Senior Research Associate Rebecca is a principal client contact and lead researcher and also serves as an observer, survey administrator, focus group facilitator, and interviewer in the field.
+Rebecca Catterall, MAT Senior Research Associate Ms. Catterall is a principal client contact and lead researcher and also serves as an observer, survey administrator, focus group facilitator, and interviewer in the field.
 She contributes to evaluation plan design and implementation, and report writing.
-Rebecca was the Associate Director of Admissions at Viewpoint School in Calabasas, CA and held several positions at Brentwood School in Los Angeles, including Dean of Faculty.
+She served as Associate Director of Admissions at Viewpoint School in Calabasas, CA and held several positions at Brentwood School in Los Angeles, including Dean of Faculty.
 She has taught History, English, Cultural Studies and other core and elective curriculum in middle and high school classrooms in California, New Hampshire, New York, and Vermont.
 She has taught adults online through California National University and Learning Tree University.
-Rebecca received her Master of Arts in Teaching from Antioch Graduate School of Education in Keene, NH and is an award winning ceramics artist.
+Ms. Catteral received her Master of Arts in Teaching from Antioch Graduate School of Education in Keene, NH and is an award winning ceramics artist.

-Gabrielle Arenge Research Associate Gabrielle served as Dr. Catterall's primary research assistant from May 2015 - September 2015.
+Gabrielle Arenge, MPhil Research Associate Ms. Arenge served as Dr. Catterall's primary research assistant from May 2015 - September 2015.
 At CRoC and beyond, she works with communities to identify evidence-based interventions as a means to create equitable, innovative, and sustainable solutions to society's greatest challenges.
 In 2012, Gabrielle was awarded a Davis Projects for Peace grant to establish Amani Art, a Kenyan community-based organization that connects at-risk youth in the Kibera informal settlement to local leaders and artists in after-school art and creativity workshops.
 She has conducted several grant-funded, mixed methods research studies to examine Amani Art's effectiveness, impact, and relevance in the Kibera community.
 In 2014, she graduated summa cum laude from Connecticut College with a BA in Psychology and minor in Art.
 She has been recognized as a Winthrop Scholar, the Anna Lord Strauss medalist, a member of Phi Beta Kappa, an Exemplary Commitment Maker at the 2014 Clinton Global Initiative University Conference, and a scholar in the Holleran Center for Public Policy and Community Action.
-Gabrielle has also been a finalist for the Truman and Marshall Scholarships and an Alternate for the Gates Cambridge Scholarship and UK Fulbright Award.
-She is currently pursuing an MPhil in Education at the University of Cambridge, where she is the Vice President of a student-run sustainable development NGO, the Cambridge Development Initiative, and Vice President of the Centre for Global Equality.
+Ms. Arenge has also been a finalist for the Truman and Marshall Scholarships and an Alternate for the Gates Cambridge Scholarship and UK Fulbright Award.
+She recently received her MPhil in Education at the University of Cambridge, where she also served the Vice President of a student-run sustainable development NGO, the Cambridge Development Initiative, and Vice President of the Centre for Global Equality.

-Kim Zanti Assistant Director Kim is a principal client contact and project coordinator.
+Kim Zanti Assistant Director Ms. Zanti is a principal client contact and project coordinator.
 She contributes to evaluation plan design, field research, and oversees administrative and business operations, including recruitment, training, and systems development.
 In the public benefit arts arena, she enjoyed a 20-year career working with performing, visual, and literary arts programs and organizations.
 She established sustainable development departments for the Los Angeles County Arts Commission's Arts For All Initiative and Will Geer's Theatricum Botanicum.
 She serves as a strategic planning consultant to Pacific Resident Theatre in Venice, California and a grant writer and development mentor to Get Lit - Words Ignite in Los Angeles.
 Previously, she served as a development consultant to Arts for LA, California State Summer School for the Arts Foundation, Dry Creek Arts Fellowship, Urban Possibilities, and others.
-Kim is a published poet, essayist, and photographer.
+Ms. Zanti serves on the editorial board of the Messenger Mountain News and is the founder of the Transport Topanga Literary Festival.

 And, our comic yet profound ally in innovation, the inventor Gyro Gearloose.
 He solved problems best when birds nested in his thinking cap.
 Created by Carl Barks for The Walt Disney Company, Gyro was a friend to Donald Duck.
 His workbench was full of gewgaws, gimcracks, gadgets, and gizmos.
 Gyro represents to CRoC the freewheeling spirit of experimentation that children engage in, when given the means, motive(s), and opportunity.